rust-lang/nomicon/src/lifetimes.md

 The two references passed at the call-site of `shortest()` have different lifetimes since their referents are defined in different scopes.
-The string value `s1` is live longer than the string value `s2`, yet the signature of `shortest()` requires that these two references have the same lifetime.
+The string reference `&s1` is valid longer than the string reference `&s2`, yet the signature of `shortest()` requires that these two references have the same lifetime.
 Furthermore, the returned string reference must also share this same lifetime too.
-So how does the compiler make this so?
+So how does the compiler make sure this is the case?

-Essentially, the signature of `shortest()` asks the compiler to find a single lifetime in the *caller* under which the three references annotated `'a` remain valid.
-Rust will try to *convert* each of these three reference lifetimes in `main()` into *one* *unified* lifetime which is shorter than, or equally as long as, each of the references in isolation.
+At the call-site of `shortest()`, the compiler must try to *convert* the lifetimes of the references corresponding to a reference marked `&'a` in the function signature into a single *unified* lifetime.
+This new lifetime must be shorter than, or equally as long as, each of the reference lifetimes in isolation.
 A reference `&'o T` can be converted to to `&'p T` if (and only if) it can be proven that `'o` lives as long as (or longer than) `'p`.
-In our example the references `'&s1`, `&s2` and the returned reference can all be shown to be valid as long as the implicit scope created by the `let s2` binding (see above for information on implicit scopes introduced by `let` bindings).
+In our example the references `'&s1`, `&s2` and the returned reference can all be shown to be valid for the scope created by the `let s2` binding (see above for information on implicit scopes introduced by `let` bindings).
 So in this case, we can prove that the lifetimes of `&s1`, `&s2` and the returned reference can be unified, and as a